openconfig/featureprofiles/feature/bgp/policybase/otg_tests/link_bandwidth_test/README.md

   * For IPv4 and IPv6 prefixes:
     * Observe received prefixes at ATE port-2.
   * Generate traffic from ATE port-2 to ATE port-1.
-  * Verify traffic is received on ATE port 1 for accepted prefixes.
+  * Verify traffic is received on ATE port 1 for advertised prefixes. routes.
-  * Validate that traffic can be received on ATE port-1 for all installed routes.

 * RT-7.5.2 - Validate adding link-bandwidth ext-community-sets using OC model release 3.x